South Korea scandal: Choi Soon-sil's daughter arrested in Denmark

 Special treatment

+Chung, 20, is a well-known figure in South Korea.
+She won gold as a member of the group dressage equestrian event at the 2014 Asian Games.

+She's also attracted public attention due to her family's high profile, and suggestions that she's used their connections to her advantage.

-Choi Soon-sil's daughter is reported to have received 2.8 million euros from Samsung and has also been accused of receiving special treatment to secure admission to Ewha Woman's University, a top school in Seoul.
+Last year Chung was accused of receiving special treatment to secure admission to Ewha Woman's University, a top school in Seoul.
+After the scandal emerged, the university canceled Chung's admission and expelled her.
+The head of the university also resigned.

+Chung is also reported to have received 2.8 million euros from Samsung.

+During a parliamentary hearing in early December, Samsung's J.Y Lee admitted the company had provided Choi's daughter with a horse and apologized.

+He said he didn't recall how much Samsung had provided to Choi and Chung in total.

-Choi Soon-sil, a close confident of President Park Geun-hye, is on trial on charges of abuse of power and attempted fraud following accusations she had access to secret government documents and intervened in state affairs.
+Choi, a close confident of President Park Geun-hye, is on trial on charges of abuse of power and attempted fraud following accusations she had access to secret government documents and intervened in state affairs.

-After weeks of protest, parliament voted on 9 December to impeach Ms Park.
+After weeks of protest, parliament voted on 9 December to impeach Park.